jacobtomlinson/website/_posts/2014-12-31-how-to-install-vmware-tools-on-centos-6-with-yum.md

 yum update vmware-tools-esx-nox
 ```

-or as part of a larger yum update.
+or as part of a regular yum update.

 ## Removing VMware Tools